dotnet/EntityFramework.Docs/entity-framework/core/querying/raw-sql.md

 ---
 # Raw SQL Queries

 Entity Framework Core allows you to drop down to raw SQL queries when working with a relational database.
 This can be useful if the query you want to perform can't be expressed using LINQ, or if using a LINQ query is resulting in inefficient SQL being sent to the database.
+Raw SQL queries can either return entity types or, starting with EF Core 2.1, [query types](xref:core/modeling/query-types)  that are part of your model.

 > [!TIP]
 > You can view this article's [sample](https://github.com/aspnet/EntityFramework.Docs/tree/master/samples/core/Querying) on GitHub.